Stan Lee’s Production Company Rips Bill Maher For Comments

 Bill Maher’s comments following the death of legendary comic book creator Stan Lee have drawn quite a bit of backlash in the last week.
 Lee’s fans, in particular, have vocally criticized Maher for his statement that comic books are for children and that adults should move on to “big-boy books without the pictures.”

-Now, Maher’s statement has faced pushback from a different corner: Stan Lee’s production company, POW!
+Now, Maher’s statement has faced pushback from a different corner: Stan Lee’s production company POW!
 Entertainment.
-The company has written an open letter to Maher, signed by “Team Stan” and posted to the POW! website, which is located at TheRealStanLee.com.
+The company wrote an open letter to Maher, signed it “Team Stan,” and posted it to the POW! website, which is located at TheRealStanLee.com.

 “Comic books, like all literature, are storytelling devices,” the letter reads.
 “When written well by great creators such as Stan Lee, they make us feel, make us think and teach us lessons that hopefully make us better human beings.
 One lesson Stan taught so many of us was tolerance and respect, and thanks to that message, we are grateful that we can say you have a right to your opinion that comics are childish and unsophisticated.
 Many said the same about Dickens, Steinbeck, Melville and even Shakespeare.”